Medically reviewed by Drugs.com. Last updated on Jul 28, 2020.

 Topical ointment and cream: Penetrates outer layers of skin; systemic absorption minimal through intact skin

 Intranasal: Adults: ~3%; Neonates and premature infants: Absorption may be significant

 Use: Labeled Indications

-Intranasal: Eradication of nasal colonization with methicillin-resistant S. aureus (MRSA) in adult and pediatric patients ≥12 years of age and health care workers as part of a comprehensive infection control program to reduce the risk of infection among patients at high risk of MRSA infection during institutional outbreaks of infections with this microorganism
+S. aureus (including methicillin-resistant) decolonization: Eradication of nasal colonization with methicillin-resistant S. aureus (MRSA) in adult and pediatric patients ≥12 years of age and health care workers as part of a comprehensive infection control program to reduce the risk of infection among patients at high risk of MRSA infection during institutional outbreaks of infections with this microorganism (intranasal ointment).

 Hypersensitivity to mupirocin or any component of the formulation

 Note: Bactroban Nasal has been discontinued in the United States for more than 1 year.

 Peritoneal dialysis catheter exit-site or tunnel infection, prophylaxis (off-label use):

 Topical: Cream: Apply once daily to catheter exit site to prevent infection (ISPD [Li 2016]; Tsai 2018).
 Note: Cream is preferred to ointment, which may damage some catheters (Khandelwal 2003).